burakboduroglu/burakboduroglu/README.md

 ### About :technologist:⚡

-Hey there!
-I'm Burak Boduroğlu a Software Engineer with a BSc in Computer Engineering and an MSc in Astronautical Engineering.
-I’m passionate about building efficient applications and solving real-world problems through code.
-Outside of development, I love sharing insights and experiences on my blog within the developer community.
+I build enterprise process automations and generative AI solutions.
+With UiPath Agentic AI, Microsoft Copilot Studio, and Power Platform, I design end‑to‑end automations; with Python, C#, and Java, I deliver robust API integrations and backends.
+I use Spring Boot for microservices and React/Next.js for performant UIs.
+I follow Agile & Scrum with JIRA and create value by combining GenAI with practical automation.

 <hr>

 ### Contact 📫

 Explore my captivating blog on `Developer Community` and watch the exciting introduction video of my top project on `YouTube`.
-You can also find my coding challenges on `HackerRank` where I continue to learn and grow. ⚡
+You can also find my coding challenges on `HackerRank`, where I continue to learn and grow. ⚡

 <hr>